 scroll top

-20 places to get free school supplies in 2024
+Back to school already?
+20 places to get free school supplies

 We earn commissions for transactions made through links in this post.
 Here's more on how we make money.

-A recent National Retail Federation survey found that the average family with K-12 students spent $848.90 on school supplies in 2021.
+The most recent National Retail Federation survey found that the average family with K-12 students spent $8751 on school supplies in 2024.

 While inflation continues to increase the prices of everyday items, including common school supplies, there are a number of ways and resources to find discounted or free school supplies in your area.